Hrithik-Kumar/Smart-Grocery-Map-and-Inventory/README.md

 3. [Java](https://www.java.com/en/download/manual.jsp)
 ## Contribution
 ### Do you use Git Flow?
-Yes, we will use the Git Flow model.
+Yes, we will use the Git Flow model that uses multiple feature and main branches.
 ### What do you name your branches?
 - main branch: containing the current working version
 - develop branch: containing the current developing code that will be merged into the main branch